 Step 5: “Stimulus Control” / “Cognitive Restructuring”

 These two techniques are grouped together, but different tools.
 Stimulus Control involves breaking an association.
 For example: try to buy a single-serve or smaller portion bag of chips if you want chips, instead of buying the large size.
 This will cause you to have to first: decide if you really want chips and then: control portion size.
-Going back to your record of behavior from Step 2, do you see a pattern with time of day, environment, or mood?
+Going back to your record of behavior from Step 2, do you see a pattern with the time of day, environment, or mood?
 These could all be stimuli to eating behaviors.
-A very simple example is always eating a snack at 3pm.
-These are small, but helpful, things to look for and adjust.
+A very simple example is always eating a snack at 3 pm.
+These are small but helpful, things to look for and adjust.

 Cognitive Restructuring requires paying attention to thoughts and breaking that negative self-talk, which can be one downfall to any well-thought-out plan.
-A common example in weight loss is chalking a whole day up to a “bad eating day” just because a person ate one dessert item.
+A common example of weight loss is chalking a whole day up to a “bad eating day” just because a person ate one dessert item.
 Eating one thing that might not be considered “healthy” does not constitute throwing away all the other effort that’s been put towards weight loss.
 Watch for overgeneralizations and labeling things as “good” or “bad, so those thoughts can be corrected and turned into more positive, goal-promoting thoughts.

 Step 6: Seeking Professional Guidance/Advice